-In this paper we first introduce the rudiments of hypergraph mathematics and hypernetwork science in the context of our CHGL and HNX capabilities.
-We then describe the DNS data set, selections of the ActiveDNS data sets from Georgia Tech University.
+In this paper we first introduce the foundations of hypergraph mathematics and hypernetwork science in the context of our CHGL and HNX capabilities.
+We then describe the DNS data set, selections of the ActiveDNS data sets from the Georgia Institute of Technology [1].
 We then describe CHGL, before going on to describe the results of our demonstration analyses.
-These include both basic global statistics like degree and edge size distributions, as well as exploratory and targeted discovery of small components.
-The exploratory discovery involves motif mining and computation of simple hypergraph metrics to discover outliers.
-On the other hand, targeted discovery is motivated by known bad activity.
-We built a blacklist of IP addresses and domains that follow a known pattern used by a global criminal operation as described in a FireEye Threat Research Blog entry [4].
+These include both basic global statistics like degree and edge size distributions, as well as exploratory discovery of small components involving motif mining and computation of simple hypergraph metrics to discover outliers.